TemporaryLoRA/Temp-LoRA/readme.md

 python3 eval_results/guo_feng.py --help
 ```

-## KV Cache Reuse
+## Example and KV Cache Reuse

+We provide a complete example of `generate chunk base inputs -> train chunk -> generate ...` and implement KV Cache Reuse.
 Using KV Cache Reuse can reduce training time, the example is in `trainer/acc_complete_example_trainer.py`.